chineidu/Loan-repayment/readme.md

 ## Data Cleaning

+* Missing values in the numerical features were imputed using the median values while the categorical features were filled with highest occuring values.
-Data cleaning was performed because the dataset contains missing values and outliers.
-Interquartile range was used to detect and remove outliers.
+* Interquartile range was used to detect and remove outliers.

 ## Data Exploration